ampersandio/poodlebox/README.md

 ## **Configuration**

-The API can be configured using environment variables.
+The API can be configured using environment variables or .env file.
 The following variables need to be set:

 - `DB_NAME` - The name of the database.
 - `DB_HOST` - The host address of the database.